quintel/documentation/general/network.md

 **Capacity**

 Cables and transformers have a maximum capacity; they can only carry so much electricity at any instant.
 Capacity is expressed in Volt-Ampere, the units for complex power.
-In the ETM Mega Volt-Amperes (MVA) are often used.
-For the ETM it is sufficient to consider the complex power (MVA) and the real power (MW) although in reality the complex power is slightly larger than the real power.
+In the ETM Mega Volt (MV) is often used.
+For the ETM it is sufficient to consider the real power (MW) although in reality the complex power Mega Volt-Ampere (MVA) and is slightly larger than the real power.

 ## Calculation in steps: